ganeti/ganeti/doc/design-node-add.rst

-Design for setting up SSH
+Design for adding a node to a cluster
 =====================================

 .. contents:: :depth: 3